top of page

 Today I am celebrating myself for...

-(whatever is going on for you today find three celebrations of yourself.
-They can be anything at all but go big and congratulate yourself in the most loving way you know how.
+(whatever is going on for you today, find three celebrations of yourself.
+They can be anything at all, but go big and celebrate and thank yourself in the most loving way you know how.